 Driver's focus and satisfaction

 Another important factor is the driver's focus.
 In-car user testing may include situations whit talking, not talking, searching for a specific place in a hurry, using the app in a traffic jam and so on.

 Collect some opinions about the satisfaction with using the app.
 Talk with the driver for several minutes in some quiet place and sum it up.
 If he/she is in hurry, ask the user if you can call him in the afternoon or tomorrow to ask what he thinks after several hours.

 - If you are checking some functionalities with existing users – ask them where and how they use the app when you recruit them and try to shadow them.

-- If your application is by now only a bunch of sketches or mockups, start in calm environment to teach the user a little bit about these artifacts and instruct him how to think about and interact with them.
+- If your application is by now only a bunch of sketches or mockups, start in a calm environment to teach the user a little bit about these artefacts and instruct him how to think about and interact with them.
 Move to the car when the user is ready.

-You are always trying to balance pros and cons of some research decisions.
+You are always trying to balance the pros and cons of some research decisions.
 Decide on the taken roads (known / unknown) but just make sure you pick the right combination of factors that make it possible to validate the product and get valuable feedback from the driver.

 Tools for in-car user testing

 If you check only one or two functionalities, it may be sufficient to record the interview with the voice recorder on your smartphone and use a smartphone as a video recording device in the crucial moments.